 Nordic Naturals Prenatal DHA is marketed as a prenatal DHA supplement, though based on our review of it’s ingredients list, it’s really a great DHA supplement for anyone to take, though as we will elaborate on below, DHA is especially important for pregnant women..
 This product has been on the market for many years, and over time the manufacturer has improved the reliability of the product by handling their own bottling operations, for example.

-Fish oil isn’t everyone cup of tea - and pregnant women are sometimes especially sensitive to fishy smells - so the strawberry flavour option might be appreciated by some.
+Fish oil isn’t everyone’s cup of tea - and pregnant women are sometimes especially sensitive to fishy smells - so the strawberry flavour option might be appreciated by some.

 DHA is just one of many recommended prenatal and preconception vitamins.
 Check out our prenatal/preconception vitamins guide for women and men for more information on the various vitamins you should consider.

-We’ve elaborated on the benefits of DHA during pregnancy in our comprehensive guide to prenatal supplements, but as a recap, adequate DHA intake during pregnancy to reduced risk of preterm labor and postpartum depression.
+We’ve elaborated on the importance of omega 3s, and in particular the benefits of DHA during pregnancy in our comprehensive guide to prenatal supplements, but as a recap, adequate DHA intake during pregnancy to reduced risk of preterm labor and postpartum depression.
 With 480mg of DHA, Nordic Naturals provides a great dose of DHA (our guide recommends 300mg of DHA).

 “Higher concentrations of DHA in mothers’ milk and greater seafood consumption both predicted lower prevalence rates of postpartum depression in simple and logarithmic models, respectively.”
 [Hibeln]